Tya Language Specification

 Import paths are slash-separated snake_case segments.
 Relative filesystem

-paths, absolute paths, empty segments, and PascalCase terminal segments are
+paths, absolute paths, empty segments, and non-snake_case segments are invalid.

 invalid.